Laboratory superalloy analysis

 Stellite

-Guarantee the conformity and performance of your ferrous alloys
+Ensure the compliance and performance of your ferrous alloys

 Why use a superalloy analysis laboratory?

-A superalloy analysis laboratory is often commissioned by the metallurgical industry to address issues related to the quality, performance, and compliance of metal materials and products.
+A superalloy analysis laboratory is often commissioned by metallurgical industries, as it addresses issues related to the quality, performance and compliance of metal materials and products.

 Our accreditations

-The FILAB laboratory is accredited by COFRAC (French Accreditation Committee) – Laboratories section – for its departments in Chemistry, Metallurgy, Organic Chemistry, Chemical Expertise, Materials Expertise, and Environment in the following fields:
+The FILAB laboratory is accredited by COFRAC (French Accreditation Committee) – Laboratories section – in its Chemistry, Metallurgy, Organic Chemistry, Chemistry Expertise, Materials Expertise and Environment departments for the following areas:

 ✔️ Physicochemical analysis of metallic materials

-✔️ Physicochemical analysis of cosmetic and pharmaceutical products
+✔️ Physicochemical analysis of cosmetic products and pharmaceutical products

 ✔️ Physicochemical analysis of medical devices, medical equipment, and chemical and biological products